Manuramv/cartrack-user/README.md

 - We used a third party library to show the GIF ont he splash screen and we put a `5s delay` in splashscreen before navigating to home screen.
-- In the Map we customized the 'Marker'
+- In the Map we customized the `Marker`
-- We added a Custom Info window adapter in map to show the details when the user clicking on the marker.
+- We added a `Custom Info window adapter` in map to show the details when the user clicking on the marker.
 - We used the Auto link built-in option for email\call\web.

 # Built With